Thailand Company Registration [Updated 2021]

 Then you can add or change the foreigner name into the company later on.

-For setting up a company in Thailand, here are the general steps that needs to be taken.
+For setting up a company in Thailand, here are the steps by step for Thailand Company Registration:

 The lawyers will use the name that you provided to reserve with the Department of Business Development.